 Ask a Librarian: Chat - Text - Phone - In Person: quick answers to small questions

-Books: using WorldCat/ Borrow Direct
+Books: WorldCat/ Borrow Direct

-If the book you need is checked out or not in our catalogue, try looking for it in Worldcat, a catalogue of libraries worldwide.
+If the book you need is checked out or not in our catalog, try looking for it in Worldcat, a catalog of libraries worldwide.
 You can also use WorldCat to conduct additional subject searches just to see what’s out there.
 Be sure you're on the Brown network, then click on the Request This Item in the green box.
 If it’s available, the book will be sent to you.
 This service for books is called Borrow Direct.

-Journal articles: using ILLiad
+Journal articles: ILLiad

 If you found the article in a database, click on the Find It button-- if we don't have it, you'll be directed to an Interlibrary Loan link.
 If you're not in a database, or don't see the Find It button, open your own ILLiad account and request the article there.
 Generally, you'll be emailed a PDF of the article, and it can be found in your ILLiad account.

 If you are new to the humanities, you may find it a little odd to conduct research without performing your own experiments or collecting data.
 Humanities research is all about delving deeply into a topic, finding original sources, evaluating secondary sources, and coming to your own conclusions as a result.

 Let’s start with the types of resources you will be using, usually divided into primary, secondary, and tertiary sources.